Mutt (film): Production

 During the Deadline Studio panel at Sundance Film Festival, Lungulov-Klotz revealed that he wrote the script of Mutt six years prior and recalled the experience as "trying to place all of his fears in the film".
 The principal photography began at the start of fall 2022.

 Release

 Mutt had its world premiere at the 2023 Sundance Film Festival, on January 23, 2023.
 At the premiere, the film screened with open captions after jury walkout due to a captioning malfunction three days prior.
-The film had its international premiere during the Generation 14plus program at the 73rd Berlin International Film Festival and won Special Mention award.
+The film had its international premiere during the Generation 14plus program at the 73rd Berlin International Film Festival and won a Special Mention award.
+In April 2023, Strand Releasing acquired distribution rights to the film.
+It was released on August 18, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 18 reviews, with an average rating of 6.7/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 45 reviews, with an average rating of 7.4/10.

 Leslie Felperin of The Hollywood Reporter deemed Mutt as "one of the best films about post-transition adjustment".